DEFRA/flood-data/readme.md

 ### rloi-process

 brings in the observed telemtery data from the S3 bucket and processes it into the database

+### rloi-refresh

+refreshes the materialized views and clears out the old telemetry.

 ### station-process